 Illinois is one of the largest biodieselproducing states.
-Biodiesel production supports nearly 2,000 jobs in all sectors of the Illinois economy.
-Between 2004 and 2015, the Illinois biodiesel industry generated \$1.6 billion of household income and was responsible for more than \$3 billion of Illinois Gross Domestic Product.
+Biodiesel production supports more than 7,500 jobs in all sectors of the Illinois economy.
+The Illinois biodiesel industry generates \$1.6 billion of household income and is responsible for more than \$3 billion of Illinois Gross Domestic Product.